 That will create a folder called

-hello in the directory the command was run.
-Next, we will change into that directory:
+todo in the directory the command was run.
+Next, we will go into that directory:

 If you are planning on using any version control system, you can go ahead and set it up using this new folder.
 For new apps, follow this folder structure to get up and running quickly:

 Now, we need to tell ionic that we want to enable the iOS and Android platforms.
-Note: if you are on Windows, leave out the iOS platform:
+Note: unless you are on MacOS, leave out the iOS platform:

 $ ionic platform ios $ ionic platform android